 - The fourth step is a written and funded request for Preliminary Engineering Study after the Interconnection Screening Study is completed.
 In this step the Interconnector executes Attachment A-1 Preliminary Engineering Study (PES) which includes a +100%/-50% Total Installed Cost estimate and P&ID’s.
 The cost of the PES typically costs $100,000 and requires 90 business days to complete and return to Interconnector.

 - The fifth step is a written and funded request for Detailed Engineering Study (DES) and executes Attachment A-2 Detailed Engineering Study (DES).
-The DES costs typically start at $325,000 and requires 180 business days to complete and return to Interconnector.
+The DES costs typically start at $425,000 plus $800,000 if long-lead materials are included, and requires 180 business days to complete and return to Interconnector.
 This study includes Total Installed Cost estimate accurate to +50%/-30% and ready for construction P&ID’s.

 Rule No. 45